pagopa/io-react-native-wallet/src/wallet-instance/README.md

 # Wallet Instance

-This flow which consists of a single step, is used to create a wallet instance.
+This flow handles the wallet instance lifecycle: creation and revocation.
 The wallet provider must implement its endpoints based on the OpenAPI specification provided in the [wallet-instance.yaml](../../openapi/wallet-provider.yaml) file.
 A service that is responsible for ensuring the integrity of the device where the app is running is required and it's supposed to use [Google Play Integrity API](https://developer.android.com/google/play/integrity/overview) and [Key Attestation](https://developer.android.com/privacy-and-security/security-key-attestation) on Android, [DCAppAttestService](https://developer.apple.com/documentation/devicecheck/establishing-your-app-s-integrity) on iOS.
 The suggested way to implement this service is to use [io-react-native-integrity](https://github.com/pagopa/io-react-native-integrity) by providing an [IntegrityContext](../utils/integrity.ts) object.

+The following methods are available:
+- `createWalletInstance` creates a new wallet instance;
+- `revokeCurrentWalletInstance` revokes the currently valid wallet instance of the user who made the request.

-An example is provided as follows:
+Examples are provided as follows:

+### Wallet instance creation

 ```ts
 // Get env